 Neurofeedback brings the hope of a genuine change in how the brain functions.
 With a gentle reward tone or visual feedback signal, the brain organically reorganizes and moves to a healthy state.
 The neurological and organic changes from Neurofeedback are not instantaneous but happen over weeks and months.

 Remember: Life accumulates.
-At the end of each day, we have the experiences and thoughts we have focused up.
+At the end of each day, we have the experiences and thoughts we have focused on.
 That’s it.

 If you can’t control that focus, then you can’t control your life…and its destiny.
 Start turning this around today, and you can regain control over your life and happiness.